ZR-OIT/senior-project/README.md

-# Senior-Project
+# senior-project
-Zak Rowland's senior project for Oregon Institute of Technology - A Bluetooth OBD-II diagnostic tool.
+My senior project for Oregon Institute of Technology - A touchscreen Bluetooth OBD-II diagnostic tool.